liupei991227/Engineering_of_ML_systems_2024/mlflow.md

 # The value given to --experiment-ids can be multiple experiment IDs separated by comma.
 If experiment-ids are not given, all experiments you deleted on the UI will be permanently deleted.
 For more info of mlflow gc, check https://mlflow.org/docs/2.3.2/cli.html?highlight=mlflow%20gc#mlflow-gc
 ```

 If you have registered models corresponding to the MLflow runs under the deleted experiment, go back to the UI and delete them.
-You can all versions of a registered model:
+You can delete all versions of a registered model:
 <img src="./images/delete-all-versions-registered-model.png" />
 or a single version of a registered model:
 <img src="./images/delete-single-version-registered-model.png" />